karlp/hubbish/README.md

 ### "r2" r2021-03  (lol, finished and ordered 2022-06)
 ### Improvements:
 Adds a 30-40ish Watt power supply.
 Inductor is rated to 9A, regulator to 12A.
-Per port power switches are still 1A nominal, so nomninally 7x5x1 = 35W for the ports plus around .5x3.3 for the hub itself, or an extra say 2W.
+Per port power switches are still 1A nominal, so nominally 7x5x1 = 35W for the ports plus around .5x3.3 for the hub itself, or an extra say 2W.

+Resizes to 100x80mm so cheaper manufacturing again.
+We're no longer trying to find an off the shelf case.
+Places like 3d craft cloud have gotten so cheap I'm going to just make a custom case and have it printed on demand.

 What's it look like?
 ![r2022-06 board view](r2021-02/hubbish-rev2-202206-round.png)